Scrapjon/Scrapjon.github.io/README.md

 3. Anything that I believe doesn't quite fit the previous two categories.

 Anyway, for the full experience I'd recommend you head on down to scrapjon.github.io/index.html

+PS: Please dont mind my early commit messages as they were just me testing deployment of the website lol :D